|The National Institute for Restorative Justice

 The Lure of School Choice

-center of our community.
-Beyond their primary role as secondary day schools,
+of our community.
+Beyond their primary role as secondary day schools, they

-they cultivated youth citizenship, leadership and vocational preparation through
+cultivated youth citizenship, leadership and vocational preparation through civic

-civic clubs; entrepreneurial training, and trades apprenticeships.
-It was the
+clubs; entrepreneurial training, and trades apprenticeships.
+It was the buildings

-buildings and fields where the community rallied to support their championship
+and fields where the community rallied to support their championship sports

-sports team.
-It was the auditoriums where families and friends sat proudly as
+team.
+It was the auditoriums where families and friends sat proudly as their

 Then bussing came, disrupting the communal flow of students and families